Paybacker for Business · API

 The problem

-A senior consumer-law engineer plus the data work to maintain a statute index can run twelve months and a quarter-million pounds before first deploy.
+A senior consumer-law engineer plus the data work to maintain a statute index runs twelve months and a quarter of a million pounds before first deploy — and even then, you’re one hire away from the index going stale.
+A licence here is <5% of that, with the statute coverage maintained as a service.

 Content-Type: application/json